How can I learn more about dental school and dentistry as a career?

 Dental schools do not replace grades, and will consider every attempt of a class in their GPA calculation.
 You must have at least a C in all required Pre-Dental classes.
-It makes sense in some circumstances to repeat a course in which you earned a C in order to earn an excellent grade (preferably an A) to show mastery of the material.
+It makes sense in some circumstances to repeat a course in which you earned a toto earn an excellent grade (preferably an A) to show mastery of the material.
 Check with your advisor.

 Will dental schools accept AP/IB credit?

 Some schools will accept AP/IB scores for pre-requisite coursework, and others evaluate coursework on a case-by-case basis or do not accept AP/IB credits at all.
 Students generally won’t know the portfolio of schools they will want to apply to (generally 10 or more schools) by the time they need to make a decision about using their AP scores versus taking college courses to meet pre-requisites.
-In order to leave their application options open, students interested in dental school are encouraged to take their pre-requisite coursework at Oregon State University (OSU course numbers BI 211-213, CH 231-233 and CH 261-263, PH 201-203) even if they were awarded credit for AP scores.
-Oregon Health & Sciences University in particular will not accept AP and IB credit for pre-requisite coursework.
+To leave their application options open, students interested in dental school are encouraged to take their pre-requisite coursework at Oregon State University (OSU course numbers BI 211-213, CH 231-233 and CH 261-263, PH 201-203) even if they were awarded credit for AP scores.
 See your advisor for more information.